jontruong05/cse15l-lab-reports/labreport4.md

 ![Image](editListExamples.png)

-Keys pressed: v i m <space> <shift+l> i s t <shift+e> x a m p l e s . j a v a <enter>
+Keys pressed: v i m (space) (shift+l) i s t (shift+e) x a m p l e s . j a v a (enter)

 Now, type `/index1`, and press enter.
 What this does is that it searches through the file for the keyword `index1`.
 Then, do the following:
 1. Press n 9 times.
 This get us to the second occurence of `index1` in the third while loop.
 2. Press l 5 times.
 This moves the cursor to the right 5 times.
 3. Press x 1 time.
 This deletes the last character off of `index1`, so it should be `index` after x is pressed.
 4. Press i 1 time.
-This enters `Insert` mode in vim.
+This enters `Insert` mode in `vim`.
 5. Press 2 1 time.
 This types out "2".

-What we essentially did was change `index1` to `index2` in the third while loop (not the index1 that's commented).
+What we essentially did was change `index1` to `index2` in the third while loop (not the `index1` that's commented).
 This is the main reason why there was a failure during testing.
 Here's what `ListExamples.java` should look like after the above steps:

 ![Image](edits.png)

 Now, let's exit out of `vim` mode.
-Press escape, then type in ":wq" and press enter.
+Press escape, then type in `:wq` and press enter.
 This should get us back to the terminal.

 ## Step 5